-The status of the RMAP1 projects is presented in Table 1 and is current through December 31, 2011.
-As of that time, all 14 RMAP1 projects are functionally completed, and 13 of the 14 were done either on, or ahead of schedule.
+The RMAP1 projects are presented in Table 1.
+All 14 RMAP1 projects are functionally completed, and 13 of the 14 were done either on, or ahead of schedule.
 The RMAP1 - Industriplex Project has had several issues arise during the construction phase pertaining to: unavoidable utility conflicts, difficult easement acquisitions, alignment changes, and permitting and other utility coordination issues that have caused significant delays with the project which could not be overcome by reasonable actions by the City/Parish and its construction contractor.
 Therefore, this project has been functionally complete and in operation since 1st quarter 2011.
 The City/Parish strongly asserts that this project is not susceptible to stipulated penalties due to the circumstances of the delay beyond the control of the City/Parish.
 The circumstances behind the delay are explained in detail in Table 1 below, and have been also reported in previous Quarterly EPA Reports.
 The RMAP1 Completion Report is included in previously submitted/approved 2011 Annual EPA Report in Attachment 1: Updated Outreach and Public Awareness Plan and RMAP1 Completion Report and can also be found attached at the end of the 36th Quarterly EPA Report.